RATA Associates, 1987-2026Since 1987

-RATA Associates Celebrating 37 Years Headquartered in Longwood, Florida, RATA Associates, LLC has provided the financial services industry with cost-effective HMDA and CRA compliance software and geocoding service solutions for more than 37 years.
+Headquartered in Longwood, Florida, RATA has provided cost-effective HMDA and CRA compliance software and Compliance-grade geocoding for more than 39 years.

 RATA Associates, LLC was founded in 1987 by John Woloshen, RATA’s current CEO, with the primary goal of providing the financial services industry with a cost-effective PC based software and outsourcing geocoding service solution specifically designed to reduce the time, cost, and compliance burdens associated with regulatory compliance data collection and electronic reporting requirements.